-Population
+Regional Population Shifts

-The District represents a mainly rural population with more urban centers in Whiteside and Stephenson County in the District, Freeport, lies in the center of Stephenson County with a population of 25,638 persons and is also the county seat.
-Sterling and Rock Falls, adjacent communities located in Whiteside County, have a combined population of over 24,000 persons.
-Dixon, located in Lee County, had a 2010 population of 15,733 and serves as that county seat.
+The Blackhawk Hills district represents a mainly rural population with more urban centers in Whiteside and Stephenson Counties, with some smaller ones in Lee and Ogle Counties.
+The largest community in the District, Freeport, lies in the center of Stephenson County with a population of 24,851persons and is also the county seat.
+Sterling and Rock Falls, adjacent communities located in Whiteside County, have a combined population of over 24,073 persons.
+Dixon, located in Lee County, had an estimated 2014 population of 15,285 and serves as that county seat.
 Map 1 shows the location of the communities within the District, as well as their population totals.
-The District has a population of 233,802 persons according to the 2010 Census, slightly down from the 2000 census of 235,689 people.
-Of these people 15,387 live in Carroll County, 22,678 live in Jo Daviess County, 36,031 live in Lee County, 53,497 live in Ogle County, 58,498 live in Whiteside County and 47,711 live in Stephenson County.
-Population statistics are outlined in detail in Table 2.
+The District has an estimated total population of 227,781 persons according to the 2014 Census, slightly down from the 2000 census of 233,802 people.
+Of these people 14,715 live in Carroll County, 22,254 live in Jo Daviess County, 34,735 live in Lee County, 52,085 live in Ogle County, 57,557 live in Whiteside County and 46,435 live in Stephenson County.